 In markets served by our refined products and crude oil pipelines, we face competition with other pipelines.
 Generally, pipelines are the lowest cost method for long-haul, overland movement of refined products.
 Therefore, the most significant competitors for large volume shipments in the areas served by our pipelines are other pipelines.
-In addition, pipeline operations face competition from trucks that deliver product in a number of areas that our pipeline operations serve.
-While their costs may not be competitive for longer hauls or large volume shipments, trucks compete effectively for incremental and marginal volume in many areas served by our pipelines.
+In addition, pipeline operations face competitive for longer hauls or large volume shipments, trucks compete effectively for incremental and marginal volume in many areas served by our pipelines.